inductiva/inductiva/docs-sources/openfoam/openfoam-mpi-setup/openfoam-mpi-behaviour.md

 ## Impact of the Differences
 The variation in how MPI is invoked causes different behaviours between OpenFOAM-ESI and OpenFOAM-Foundation when running the same simulation.
 The following sections explore these differences in more detail.

+> Learn more about MPI on computational resources [here](https://inductiva.ai/guides/how-it-works/machines/mpi-on-vms).

 ```{banner_small}
 :origin: openfoam
 ```